 More specifically, each installed patch will be found in your site content, which is logged in app/etc/applied.patches.list

 That’s why you should run the grep command like the following, to approach the list:

 Then, you will get the result like this:

 SUPEE-10975_CE_v184.108.40.206 | CE_220.127.116.11 | v1 | hiuht3553456346y54y6754yherhh | Mon Dec 03 17:17:20 2018 +0200 | ce-18.104.22.168-dev

 If There Is An Unexpected Issue, How Can We Go Back?

 In this case, you can revert the patch by running the following command:

 So, we have shown you two easy methods to install Magento SUPEE-10975 in your store.
 If you find any problems when following the guide, do not hesitate to ask us for help.
 Be free to leave a comment below.

-Last but not least, although you can upgrade to the latest version of Magento 1, we highly recommend you to migrate from Magento 1 to Magento 2 in the near future.
+Last but not least, although you can upgrade to the latest version of Magento 1, we highly recommend you migrate from Magento 1 to Magento 2 in the near future.
 There is not a big difference after your Magento 1 upgrade but a huge change when you upgrade to Magento 2.
-Now, we are providing great Magento 2 migration services with high quality, competitive price, and free after-service support and maintenance.
+Now, we are providing great Magento 2 migration services with high quality, competitive prices, and free after-service support and maintenance.
 Contact us for more details!